 AA meetings and other support groups do just that, they offer support.
 These meetings create a safe space where addicts can talk openly about their struggles with sobriety and support one another in their journey to recovery.

 If your loved one attends open AA or NA meetings, you can offer to join them at the meeting.
 Joining them, especially when they are first starting to attend meetings, might help them feel more comfortable and shows an extra level of support.
 Who knows, you might find the meetings helpful for yourself as well.

 Also, be open to joining a therapy session.
 If the therapist thinks it could help, then offering to go is a great gesture.

 Reading this article is a great start, but there is a lot to know about addiction, recovery, and relapse.
 Educate yourself on the detox process for the substance(s) that they are addicted to, take an interest in the type of treatment program they are going into and what it entails, and know what the signs of relapse area.
 If you know what to look for and how to intervene, then you could help save your loved one’s life.

 Call A Treatment Facility

-If your loved one is suffering from a substance abuse disorder, contact a treatment center to get advise on how to get them into treatment.
+If your loved one is suffering from a substance abuse disorder, contact a treatment center to get advice on how to get clean.
 The best way to go about getting an addict admitted to a program is case by case and differs depending on a number of factors, but admissions specialists are professionals at walking you through this process.